 by Jack Goho

 Failure analysis ensued.
-As with any device, first the outside of the devices were inspected before electrical testing.
+As with any device, first, the outside of the device was inspected before electrical testing.
 No anomalies or mechanical damage was observed on the exterior.
 There was no residual flux and the leads were in the appropriate surface mount position.
 First, we looked at the FDC6324L integrated load switch.
 The P-channel MOSFET was inspected before delayering the passivation.
 Upon examination, there were failure sites found.
-There was a dark cell among the DMOS cells, mostly likely a result of damage caused by heat, die fracturing, or melted leads.
-The passivation and wire bonds were removed to located the failure sites.
+There was a dark cell among the DMOS cells, most likely a result of damage caused by heat, die fracturing or melted leads.
+The passivation and wire bonds were removed to locate the failure sites.
 There were several DMOS cells that had failed, resulting from too much voltage.
 The phase control SCR 10TTS08S was next.
-The SCR was electrically tested, and was then disassembled.
+The SCR was electrically tested and was then disassembled.
 It had a direct short between the gate, pin 3 and the cathode, and pin 1.
 The device could not be triggered.
-Magnification revealed a possible site where the aluminium under the passivation was disturbed.
+Magnification revealed a possible site where the aluminum under the passivation was disturbed.
 There was also a disturbance on the guard ring edge of the gate with metal and debris, which demonstrated excessive potential on the gate.
-In sum, this was an application issue, and not a manufacturing issue.
+In sum, this was an application issue and not a manufacturing issue.
 There was too much current applied to these devices.

 Gideon Analytical Laboratories is one of the finest electronic failure analysis laboratories in the world.
 We have the knowledge, the technology, and the experience to determine the cause of almost any electronic failure.
 Over the past few decades, we have helped hundreds of companies save millions of dollars.
 If your company has devices that are failing, give Gideon Analytical Laboratories a call today.